nino-gerb/beerhouse_data_linear_regression/README.md

 ---

-## 📄 Report

-A detailed PDF report is generated via RMarkdown, explaining the model building process, results, and conclusions.
-It follows best practices for statistical modeling, including residual diagnostics and proper reporting of p-values and assumptions.

----

 ## 📚 Reference

 - Clay, J. (1857). *On the Relation Between Crime, Popular Instruction, Attendance on Religious Worship, and Beer-House*.